Ted 2

-Ted 2 (stylized as ted2) is a 2015 American satirical comedy film directed by Seth MacFarlane and written by MacFarlane, Alec Sulkin, and Wellesley Wild.
-The second installment in the Ted franchise, it serves as a sequel to the 2012 film of the same name.
-The film follows the talking teddy bear Ted as he fights for his civil rights in order to be recognized as a person and not as property.
-The film stars Mark Wahlberg, Seth MacFarlane, Amanda Seyfried, Giovanni Ribisi, Jessica Barth, John Slattery, and Morgan Freeman.
+Ted 2 (stylized as ted2) is a 2015 American fantasy comedy film co-produced and directed by Seth MacFarlane, who co-wrote the screenplay with Alec Sulkin and Wellesley Wild.
+In addition to MacFarlane, Mark Wahlberg, Giovanni Ribisi, and Jessica Barth also reprise their roles from the first film, with Amanda Seyfried, John Slattery, and Morgan Freeman joining the cast.

+The sequel to Ted (2012), the film follows the talking teddy bear Ted (voiced by MacFarlane) as he fights for his civil rights in order to be recognized as a person and not as property so he can adopt a child.

 Principal photography began in Massachusetts in July 2014.
 Ted 2 was released on June 26, 2015, by Universal Pictures.
-Despite the film failing to achieve the critical and commercial success of its predecessor and receiving mixed reviews from critics, it still became a box office success, grossing $215.9 million on a $68 million budget.
+Despite the film failing to achieve the critical and commercial success of its predecessor, it still became a box office success, grossing $215.9 million on a $68 million budget.

+In January 2024, a prequel television series began streaming on Peacock, while an animated series serving as a follow-up to the films is currently in development.